leonidlist/flutter-plugins/packages/health/README.md

 - writing health data using the `writeHealthData` method.
 - writing workouts on iOS (Apple Health) & Android (Google Fit) using the `writeWorkout` method.
 - writing audiograms on iOS using the `writeAudiogram` method.
+- writing sleep data on iOS using the `writeSleepData` method.
 - accessing total step counts using the `getTotalStepsInInterval` method.
-- cleaning up dublicate data points via the `removeDuplicates` method.
+- cleaning up duplicate data points via the `removeDuplicates` method.
 - removing data of a given type in a selected period of time using the `delete` method.
 - writing blood pressure data in a single call using the `saveBloodPressure` method (Android only).